seel3/Hybrid-MAB/README.md

 ## TODO
 * Comment ARM.py
 * create a stable environment that enables GPU usage
+    * add benign content from data to data folder of container
     * create a requirements.txt that is not causing problems
     * ensure that torch/lighbgm can use GPU
     * rewrite Dockerfiule to use ubuntu/debian base image instad ob MAB-malware image